 The Department of the Air Force's need for analytic support from PAF has led to the establishment of four research programs representing core capabilities:

 The Strategy and Doctrine Program seeks to increase knowledge and understanding of geopolitical and other problems in the national security environment that affect Air Force operations.
 PAF maintains expertise in defense strategy; regional analysis; the objectives and tasks of evolving joint operations; and the potential contributions of air and space power to joint operations, defense planning, and requirements for force development.
-Paula G. Thornhill is the director of the program.
+Rafi Cohen is the acting director of the program.

 The Force Modernization and Employment Program identifies and assesses ways in which technological advances and new operational concepts can improve the Air Force’s ability to satisfy a range of future operational demands.
 This research involves assessments of technology feasibility, performance, cost, and risk.
 PAF assesses major air, space, and cyber force components needed in the future and the systems and infrastructure supporting their operations.
 Areas of specialization include intelligence, surveillance, reconnaissance, mobility, long-range strike, combat air forces, command and control, space, cyber, and nuclear.